ec-jrc/jeolib-jiplib/doc/jiplib.rst

 END

 METHOD classifySML(dict)
 Supervised classification of a raster dataset using the symbolic machine learning algorithm `sml <https://doi.org/10.3390/rs8050399>`_.
 For training, one or more reference raster datasets with categorical values is expected as a JimList.
 The reference raster dataset is typically at a lower spatial resolution than the input raster dataset to be classified.
-Unlike the :py:meth:`jiplib.jim.classify`, the training is performed not prior to the classification, but in the same process as the classification.
+Unlike the :py:func:`Jim:classify`, the training is performed not prior to the classification, but in the same process as the classification.

 Args:
 * ``dict`` (Python Dictionary) with key value pairs.
 Each key (a 'quoted' string) is separated from its value by a colon (:).
 The items are separated by commas and the dictionary is enclosed in curly braces.
 An empty dictionary without any items is written with just two curly braces, like this: {}.
 A value can be a list that is also separated by commas and enclosed in square brackets [].

 Returns:
    A multiband raster dataset with one band for each class.
 The pixel values represent the respective frequencies of the classes (scaled to Byte).
 To create a hard classified output, obtain the maxindex of this output.
 The result will then contains the class indices (0-nclass-1).
-To obtain the same class numbers as defined in the reference dataset, use the :py:meth:jiplib:jim:`reclass` method (see example below).
+To obtain the same class numbers as defined in the reference dataset, use the :py:func::`Jim:reclass` method (see example below).

 Supported keys in the dict: